Abhejay/NLP__Portfolio/README.md

 ## Portfolio Assignment 6 -> Finding or Building a Corpus

 You can see the [assignment here](Assignment6) and the report is inside the project folder.

+## Portfolio Assignment 7 -> Text Classification Machine Learning

+You can see the [assignment here](Assignment7) which is a pdf of the ipynb.

+## Portfolio Assignment 8 -> Java the CoffeeBot

+You can see the [assignment here](CoffeeBot) which is a folder with the project files.

+## Portfolio Assignment 9 -> Text Classification Deep Learning

+You can see the [assignment here](TextClassification-DeepLearning) whihc is a pdf of the ipynb.